mbiondi17/DNDBattleMaps/README.md

 # In Progress
 - Networking so players can join a game and move their characters
 - Map Creation
+- Multi-level mapping so DMs can easily navigate between world, continent, region, city, and battle scales

 # Completed
 - DM can move units around the battlefield